 Bradford Hill Criteria

-Austin Bradford Hill in 1965 introduced certain criteria to provide evidence for the causal relationship between a presumed cause and an observed effect.
-This criterion is used in public health research processes.
-It is helpful in the epidemic research process by addressing different areas involved.
-There are nine principles of Bradford Hill criteria given as follows:
+In 1965, Austin Bradford Hill introduced certain criteria to provide evidence for the causal relationship between a presumed cause and an observed effect.
+These criteria are currently used in public health research processes.
+It is helpful in the epidemiological research process by addressing different areas involved.
+The nine principles underlying the Bradford Hill criteria are as follows:

-It refers to the time relationship between cause and effect.
-Primarily, for a disease to occur, cause should precede effect thus exposure, disease, treatment and resolution should occur in that order.
-The effect which occurs due to a cause by the subject is addressed in the context of time under this principle.
-The delay in the cause and effect relationship is addressed under this category.
-It states that if there is a delay in effect related due to effect, it should have occurred after the delayed period.
+It refers to the time factor between cause and effect.
+Primarily, for a disease to occur, the cause should precede an effect, and thus, exposure, disease, treatment, and resolution should occur in that order.
+The effect that occurs due to a cause by the subject is addressed in the context of time under this principle.
+A delay in the cause and effect relationship is addressed under this category.
+It states that if there is a delay in an effect related to the cause, the effect should have occurred after the delay.

 Strength and association

-It refers to the effect size created due to the epidemic cause.
-The size of an association impacts the intensity of effect.
+This criterion refers to the effect size created due to the epidemic cause.
+The size of an association impacts the intensity of the effect.
 The cause and effect relationship is usually seen in the context of a statistical correlation between repeated events.
-The full strength correlation is denoted by 1.
-In case an association is weak, the cause and effect relationship will show higher variations and vice versa.
-It has been used to point out factors that increase the likelihood of a disease incidence with physicians using this principle to guide on healthy lifestyles.
+The complete correlation between these variables is denoted by 1.
+In the case of a weak association, the cause and effect relationship will show higher variations and vice versa.
+This principle has been used by physicians to point out factors that increase the incidence of a disease condition and help guide patients to follow a healthy lifestyle.

 Biological gradient (dose-response)

-In case a patient is given a dose, there is a relationship between the dose of medicine and the reaction of the patient caused by the dose.
-It does not indicate a simple linear relationship due to a minimum and maximum thresholds.
-An association can have a causal relationship if there is the existence of a biological gradient between exposure and disease.
+In case a patient is given a dose of a drug, there exists a relationship between drug dose and the patient’s reaction to the administered dose.
+It does not indicate a simple linear relationship due to minimum and maximum thresholds.
+An association can have a causal relationship if there exists a biological gradient between exposure and disease.
 The higher the exposure, the greater the effect of the cause.
 In some circumstances, the mere presence of a biological gradient can trigger a large effect.

-In order to find out reproducibility for a research process, the consistency principle is mandatory to keep it going at a wider context.
-In order to prove the usefulness of treatment, the consistency principle contributes for making up its productivity in a wide range of circumstances; thus, the more a principle is established in numerous studies with different methodologies, the higher the chances of an effect being verified.
+In order to determine the reproducibility of a research process, the principle of consistency is mandatory to achieve accurate repetition and maintain ruggedness.
+In order to prove the usefulness of a treatment modality, the consistency principle contributes to its productivity in a wide range of circumstances; thus, the more firmly a principle is established in numerous studies with different methodologies, the higher the chances of an effect being verified.

-The cause and effect relationship should be sensible and logical in the context of all related theories, concepts and results.
-In case the causal relationship between the cause and effect of a subject indicate the occurrence of factors outside the science of research, it may create a hindrance in the accurate analysis of the causal relationship.
+The cause and effect relationship should be sensible and logical in the context of all related theories, concepts, and results.
+In case the causal relationship between the cause and effect of a subject indicates the occurrence of factors outside the science of research, it may create a hindrance in the accurate analysis of the causal relationship.
 It investigates the plausible mechanism employed by the causal relationship between cause and effect.
-The principle also advocates for allowing what is not yet known to be seen as possible if more research is put into it; thus, new information should not be dismissed or discarded without medicine and scientific tests.
+The principle also advocates for allowing what is not yet known to be construed as possible if more research is conducted; thus, new information should not be dismissed or discarded without due verification.

 In case there is no other plausible explanation, it explains the specificity of a population.
-In case there is a specific population of patients suffering from asthma in a town in California, there will be a specific association between the disease factor and its effect.
+For example, if there is a specific population of patients suffering from asthma in a town in California, there will be a specific association between the disease factor and its effect.

-The more specific this association will be, the bigger the probability of the existence of a causal relationship.
-It is not always possible in medical research that the symptoms of a disease are caused by a wide range of causing conditions.
-The fact that diseases have multiple etiologies, as well as therapies, weakens this criterion which is rectified with technological developments that allow isolation so as to measure specificity.
+The more specific this association, the higher the probability of the existence of a causal relationship.
+It is not always possible in medical research that the symptoms of a disease are a result of a wide range of causative conditions.
+The fact that diseases have multiple etiologies and remedial therapies weakens this criterion, which is rectified with technological developments that allow isolation so as to measure specificity.

-The experimental evidence gives a strong proof for the cause and effect relationship between a disease and the factors causing it.
-Several significant variables are held stable in order to prevent them from interfering in the experimental results.
+Experimental evidence offers strong proof for the cause and effect relationship between a disease and the causative factors.
+Several significant variables are held stable in order to prevent them from interfering with the experimental results.

-This principle considers the effect of similar factors in order to create a logical relationship between the suspected cause and its effect.
-The other related factors should create a logical sense with the research subject; otherwise, they should be removed from the investigation process.
+This principle considers the effects of similar factors in order to create a logical relationship between the suspected cause and its effect.
+The other related factors should create a logical sense with the research subject; otherwise, they should not be considered in the investigation process.

-The likelihood of the effect of a cause and its effect increases when there is coherence between epidemiological and laboratory findings of an experiment.
-Despite the Coherence principle, Hill noted that in case the laboratory evidence is not available or insufficient, it cannot completely nullify the epidemiological effect on associations.
+The likelihood of the effect of a cause and its effect increases when there is coherence between the epidemiological and laboratory findings of a study.
+Despite the coherence criterion, Hill noted that if laboratory evidence is unavailable or insufficient, it cannot completely nullify the epidemiological effect on associations.